mhogg/pyvxray/README.md

       v6.13-x: `C:\\SIMULIA\\Abaqus\\6.13-x\\tools\\SMApy\\python2.6`

   Editing the Windows registry can be done using the regedit utility.
+You can load regedit by typing "regedit" at the command prompt.

 ## Usage